dinurah95/elleptical_orbits/README.txt

 Elliptical Orbits

+We slove Kepler's equations via Newton-Raphson iteration to visualize a stallite's orbit.

+***Physics***

-A satellite orbiting the earth with period P whose distances of closest and farthest approach are r1 and r2.
-The satellite’s path traces out an ellipse, r(θ)= 1+ecos(θ)/a(1−e^2)=a(1−ecosE)
+Consider a satellite orbiting the earth with period P whose distances of closest and farthest approach are r1 and r2, Then the satellite’s path traces out an ellipse, r(θ)= 1+ecos(θ)/a(1−e^2)=a(1−ecosE)

 The formula above assumes polar coordinates (r,θ) in the lane of the orbit with the earth centred on one of the ellipse’s foci.
 The ratio